dfahlander/idb-iegap/README.md

 **NOTICE!**
 This library has not been maintained for several months.
 I've started a full rewrite of the library during Spring 2015 but the rewrite is still in a non-working state.
-Contributions to the branch "big-rewrite" are more than welcome.
-The rewriting is finished but fails in all tests, needs to be debugged.
+Contributions to the branch "big-rewrite" are more than welcome!
+The architecural rewrite is complete and finished, but it still fails in all tests.
+What I need is time to test and debug it, but ovdiously, i've failed to get the time to do that and i don't see so much light in the tunnel for that during the nearest future.
+So once again, please help me debug the branch "big-rewrite" ;)

 Reason for rewrite: The polyfill didn't handle bulks of put(), add() and delete() correctly.
 This is filed as [Issue #4](https://github.com/dfahlander/idb-iegap/issues/4).